|1.||Life Skills||2.||How to fill in forms||3.||Learning to drive|

 Get a provisional licence

-You can apply for your provisional online or through the post.
-It costs £34 to apply online and £43 if you apply by post.
+You can apply for the provisional licence online or through the post.

 You will need to provide:

-- Your addresses for the past three years
+- Your addresses of where you have been living over the past three years

 - Your National Insurance number